mobile app bar

 New York Knicks guard Jalen Brunson (11) reacts in the second quarter during game six of the eastern conference finals against the Indiana Pacers for the 2025 NBA Playoffs at Gainbridge Fieldhouse.

 Typically, those words would result in both parents being overwhelmed with joy.
-Wright didn’t expect that Brunson’s mother would have an opposing reaction.
+Wright didn’t expect that Brunson’s mother would oppose the suggestion.

 “His mom’s like, ‘Is that all you had to say?’
 I said, ‘Yes.’
-She said, ‘Well, he’s not leaving till he gets his degree,’” Wright revealed.
+She said, ‘Well, he’s not leaving till he gets his degree,’” Wright recalled.

-It seemed that Brunson didn’t have much of a choice during the discussion.
-Jalen’s mother, Sandra made it clear that finishing with a degree was a top priority.
+Brunson didn’t have much of a say or choice.
+Jalen’s mother, Sandra, made it clear that finishing with a degree was a top priority.
 Immediately, Wright looked over to Jalen’s father, former NBA player Rick Brunson.

 “His dad said, ‘He’s not good enough yet,'” Wright said.
 Just like that, the meeting concluded.
 Wright would’ve loved for Brunson to take that next step, but another season at Villanova was good news for Wright.